- Template management

 You can create a template by using the plus icon in the Template Navigator, too.
 This way the Template Repository project is already chosen.

 There are two ways you can further refine your new template:

 - Manage the template’s settings it in the Templates details panel.

 - Improve the template’s contents in the extended issue view.
 Click the template’s issue key in order to get there.

 Edit a template

 You can make changes to your templates at any time, you just need to have the Edit issue permission.
-Read more about permissions here.
+See the Permissions chapter for more information.

 To edit a template:

 Navigate to the template issue you would like to edit and click the template’s issue key.